How to Build a Business Operating System for Your Company

 - Meetings: Enable leaders to run efficient meetings with well-organized agendas.
 Teams can focus on priorities, identify opportunities, and hold people accountable for solutions that create value.
 Team members stay on task and on time.

-- Scorecard, Rocks, To-Dos, and Issues: Make it easier to track data, goals, projects, and tasks.
+- Scorecard, 90-Day Goals, To-Dos, and Issues: Make it easier to track data, goals, projects, and tasks.
 These digital tools for working remotely help you organize projects, evaluate roadblocks faster, and visualize improvements.
 Leaders can become coaches for team efficiency by setting the example, creating goals, clarifying expectations, and giving people room to grow.

 - Process Documentation: Enable operational automation, so people spend less time on repetitive tasks and more time on processes that create value.